hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 \end{align*}
 $$

-This rule seems a bit fiddly, but becomes much more transparent in *polar* coordinates on the plane.
+This rule is a bit fiddly, but becomes much more transparent in *polar* coordinates on the plane.
 Recall that instead of specifying the $x$ and $y$ components, we can specify the angle $\theta$ (in radians) from the positive $x$ axis and distance $r$